Zombie Nightmare: Plot

-Baseball player William Washington is fatally stabbed defending a young girl from two teenagers.
+Baseball player William Washington is fatally stabbed defending a young black girl from two white teenage boys.
 Years later, William's son Tony also becomes a baseball player.
 After Tony disrupts a robbery at a grocery store, he is struck and killed by a car full of teenagers: Bob, Amy, Jim, Peter, and Susie.
 The teens flee the scene and Tony's body is carried to his home, where his mother Louise mourns over him.
 She contacts Molly Mekembe, the girl William saved, to repay the favour of her rescue.
 Now revealed to be a Haitian voodoo priestess, Molly resurrects Tony as a zombie and uses her powers to guide him to the teenagers, aiding him in his revenge.

 The next night, Tony tracks Peter and Susie to an academy gymnasium and fatally breaks Peter's neck, then kills Susie by crushing her skull with a baseball bat.
 Police detective Frank Sorrell investigates the case.
 Police Captain Tom Churchman tells the press that the killings were a drug-induced murder-suicide.
 The next night, Tony finds Jim sexually assaulting a waitress and impales Jim with his bat, killing him.
 Churchman tells Sorrell that they found a suspect responsible for the murders and closes the case.
 Believing that the case has not truly been solved, Sorrell investigates photos that place Molly at both incidents.
-He suggests bringing her in for but Churchman dismissed it.
+He suggests bringing her in for questioning but Churchman dismisses it.
 After sending Sorrell home to rest, Churchman calls Jim's father Fred and informs him of Molly's involvement in Jim's death.
 Fred goes to the police station to meet Churchman, but is killed by Tony en route.

 Believing that they will be targeted next, Bob and Amy decide to leave town.
 They steal money from Jim's uncle's garage but Tony finds them there and kills them.
 Sorrell is attacked by Tony but survives.
 While monitoring Tony's actions, Churchman abducts Molly and forces her at gunpoint to show him where Tony is going.
 Sorrell follows Tony to a cemetery.
 Molly and Churchman soon arrive, with both telling Sorrell that the priestess resurrected Tony to not only avenge himself, but also to avenge Molly, as Churchman and Fred were the teenagers who attacked her years ago and Churchman killed Tony's father.
 Churchman shoots Tony, having learned that a revived zombie's power fades once it has achieved its goal.
 Molly tries to cast a spell, but is shot and killed by Churchman, who then turns to kill Sorrell as the only surviving witness.
-However, a second zombie rises out of a nearby grave and drags Churchman into the ground while Churchman pleads for Sorrell to kill him but he ignores him and walks away.
+However, a second zombie, presumably Tony’s father, rises out of a nearby grave and drags Churchman into the ground while Churchman pleads for Sorrell to kill him but he ignores him and walks away.